zhwa/mlir-example/book/Chapter-09-TableGen-Dialect.md

 }
 ```

 The interface provides **polymorphism**: different operations implement the same method differently, but the pass treats them uniformly.
+Note: `dyn_cast` is LLVM's type-casting utility that returns null on failure (unlike C++'s `dynamic_cast` which throws exceptions), making it safer and more efficient for compiler code that frequently tests types.

 **Interfaces vs. Traits**.
 Recall traits from Chapter 9's operation definitions (like `Pure`).
 How do interfaces differ?